Prince George In Class When Intruder Breaks Into His School And Is Arrested

 A frightening incident happened while young Prince George was in class at his new school on Tuesday.
-An intruder broke into the private school where the future King of England attends and was arrested shortly thereafter.
+An intruder broke into the private school where the future King of England attended, but the culprit was arrested quickly.

 According to TMZ, Prince George and 560 other students between the ages of four and 13 were in the building at the time of the break in at Thomas’s Battersea.
 The female suspect was arrested on suspicion of attempted burglary.
 Police are taking a closer look at security measures for the academic facility as a result of the incident.